Learning with me - courses and more

 If you want to take your basketmaking further then more structured learning can be arranged with me in my workshop.
 We can cover materials preparation and selection and well as the techniques to make whatever baskets style you wish, working progressively towards set goals and building on your skills.

 One to one tuition £200 per day in my workshop plus materials.
 Two people £275.
-Contact me to book
+Contact me to book or book and pay on the shop page.

 Course cancellation policy